foreverimagining/Home-Assistant-Mail-And-Packages/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/moralmunky/Home-Assistant-Mail-And-Packages/dev)
 ![Codecov branch](https://img.shields.io/codecov/c/github/moralmunky/Home-Assistant-Mail-And-Packages/master)

+Changes made:
+  - Removed the () from the packages units so that it conforms with the units in the 17Track integration.

 ## About Mail and Packages integration

 The [Mail and Packages integration](https://github.com/moralmunky/Home-Assistant-Mail-And-Packages) creates sensors for [supported shippers](https://github.com/moralmunky/Home-Assistant-Mail-And-Packages/wiki/Supported-Shipper-Requirements) to show a snapshot of mail and **packages that are scheduled to be delivered the current day**.
 For the packages that are scheduled for delivery the current day a count of in transit and delivered packages will be provided.
 It also generates the number of USPS mail pieces and provides a rotating GIF of the USPS provided images of the mail, if available, for the current day.